In Stock

 Red Currant (Ribes rubrum)

-Red currant is a hardy, self-fertile, deciduous shrub from the Grossulariaceae family, prized for its vibrant red berries and reliable cropping.
-It produces fruit on spurs along older wood, with pale green flowers in spring, followed by glossy red berries that ripen from mid-summer.
+Red Currant is a hardy, self-fertile, deciduous shrub in the Grossulariaceae family, prized for its vibrant red berries and reliable cropping.
+It produces fruit on 2 to 3 year old canes, with clusters of small flowers appearing in spring and developing into bright red berries by early to mid-summer.

-It establishes quickly, forming a strong framework in the first year.
-Fruiting typically begins in the second year, though full productivity may take up to five years.
-These plants grow to about 1 m high and 60 cm wide, making them ideal for garden beds, borders, raised beds, or large containers.
+They establish quickly, forming a strong framework in the first year.
+Fruiting typically begins in the second or third year, though full productivity may take up to five years.
+These plants grow to about 1 metre high and 60 cm wide, making them ideal for garden beds, borders, raised beds, or large containers.
+They are productive and long-lived, so planting them in a permanent position is recommended.

-Red currants thrive in cool, temperate, and arid climates, especially where cold winters provide the chilling needed for consistent fruiting.
-Plant bare-rooted canes from autumn to winter while dormant to allow roots to establish before spring.
+Red Currants thrive in cool, temperate, and arid climates, especially where cold winters provide the chilling needed for consistent fruiting.
+Plant bare-rooted canes from autumn to early spring while dormant to establish strong roots before growth resumes.

-They grow best in full sun to part shade, with shelter from wind and rich, well-drained soil (pH 6–6.5).
-Though tolerant of heavier soils, drainage must be good.
+They grow best in full sun to part shade, with shelter from damaging winds, in rich, moist, well-drained soil (pH 6–6.5).
+Though tolerant of heavier soils, drainage is key for healthy growth.

 Where to Plant

-• Garden beds: Best for most gardeners; ensure sun, airflow, and shelter from wind.
+Garden beds: Best for most gardeners.
+Select a location with full sun, good airflow, and shelter from wind.

 1. Soak bare-rooted canes in water for 1–2 hours before planting.